Involvulus

 Involvulus is a genus of leaf and bud weevils in the beetle family Attelabidae.
 There are more than 40 described species in Involvulus.
 The genus was first described in 1798 by Franz von Paula Schrank who specified the type species as Involvulus metallicus which is considered to be Involvulus cupreus.

 Species

-These 47 species belong to the genus Involvulus:
+These and other species belong to the genus Involvulus: